Ph-ill/Digestarr/README.md

    - Enable Telegram and/or WhatsApp (WhatsApp messages are sent using [ChatMeBot](https://chatmebot.com)).
    - Provide the necessary API keys (Sonarr, Radarr, Mistral, OMDB, Telegram, etc.).
    - Set the scheduled time (e.g., `09:38`) and select the days for the digest.
+   - Toggle modules for Media Content, Weather, and Message of the Day.
    - Use the **Send Test Message** button to verify your configuration in real time.
       - When clicked, the button will display a loading indicator until a modal shows the result.